• Skip to primary navigation

 1. Yield: These measurements will make enough pesto for about 150 grams of pasta + 100 grams of vegetable of your choice such as tender stem broccoli.

 2. Basil: Use fresh basil - stems and leaves.
-The stems have SO much flavour - you don't want to waste all that flavor!
+The stems have SO much flavor - you don't want to waste all that flavor!

 4. Chopping the garlic and nuts will help in grinding them better.